immersive-web/webxr-samples/js/cottontail/README.md

-cottontail
+Cottontail
 ==========================================
 A simple WebGL renderering framework optimised for demonstrating WebXR concepts.

-cottontail does two things well and not much else:
+Cottontail does two things well and not much else:

 1) Loading and Rendering GLTF 2.0 files.
 2) Optimising for WebXR-style rendering.